Table of Contents

 The result?
 A 73% increase in conversions in less than a month.
 Why?
 Because people searching that specific phrase were looking to buy immediately—not just browsing.

-The Right Way to Do Amazon Keyword Research
+The Right Way to Do Research in Amazon Keyword Strategy

 Anyone can run a tool like Semrush.
 But if you’re only looking at what everyone else is looking at, you’re always a step behind.
 Real keyword research is proactive.
 It’s investigative.
 It’s tedious.
 And it works.